ByronPop/BillBot/README.md

 ```

-I then built a separate function to reply to the initial Tweet and post the chatGPT analysis as a Twitter thread (the array of Tweets I created earlier)
+I then built a separate function to reply to the initial Tweet and post the ChatGPT analysis as a Twitter thread (the array of Tweets I created earlier).

 ```python
 def post_tweet_replies(client, text_array, tweet_id):